 The majority of the activities within the pharmaceutical sector in Poland are regulated by the Pharmaceutical Law of 6 September 2001 (PhL).
 The PhL is the basis for a number of Polish executive regulations laying down detailed rules on specific issues (such as good distribution practice, good manufacturing practice and advertising of medicinal products).
 Medical devices are regulated independently under the Act on Medical Devices of 20 May 2010 (AMD).
-Other important regulations in the pharmaceutical or medical device sector include, besides EU legislation, the Act on Counteracting Drug Addiction of 29 July 2005 (CDA), stipulating rules of manufacturing and marketing of narcotic and psychotropic substances; and the Act on Reimbursement of Medicines, Foodstuffs for Particular Nutritional Uses and Medical Devices of 12 May 2011 (ARM).
+Other important regulations in the pharmaceutical or medical device sector include, besides EU legislation, the Act on Counteracting Drug Addiction of 29 July 2005 (CDA), stipulating rules of manufacturing and marketing of narcotic and psychotropic substances, and the Act on Reimbursement of Medicines, Foodstuffs for Particular Nutritional Uses and Medical Devices of 12 May 2011 (ARM).

-The main authorities in charge of the pharmaceutical and medical device sector are the Minister of Health (MoH), the Pharmaceutical Inspectorate (the main pharmaceutical regulator - MPI) and 16 local voivodeship pharmaceutical inspectors.
+The main authorities in charge of the pharmaceutical and medical device sector are the Ministry of Health (MoH), the Pharmaceutical Inspectorate (the main pharmaceutical regulator - MPI) and 16 local voivodeship pharmaceutical inspectors.
 Marketing authorisations (MAs) are issued by the Office for Registration of Medicinal Products, Medical Devices and Biocidal Products (ORMP).
-Public funding of healthcare services and products is operated by the National Health Fund (NHF).
+Public funding of healthcare services and products is still operated by the National Health Fund (NHF); however, the Polish government is planning to liquidate the NHF.